 Previously included in the Company's Easton investments were equity interests in Easton Town Center, LLC ("ETC") and Easton Gateway, LLC ("EG"), entities that own and develop commercial entertainment and shopping centers.
 The Company's investments in ETC and EG were accounted for using the equity method of accounting.
-On May 10, 2024, the Company sold its entire interest in the business associated with EG, and on August 1, 2024, the Company sold its entire interest in ETC. The Company received aggregate cash proceeds of \$50 million at the closing of these sales, and recognized a pretax gain of \$39 million, which is included in Other Income in the 2024 Consolidated Statements of Income.
+On May 10, 2024, the Company sold its entire interest in the business associated with EG, and on August 1, 2024, the Company sold its entire interest in ETC. The Company received aggregate cash proceeds of \$50 million at the closing of these sales, and recognized a pretax gain of \$39 million net of fees, which is included in Other Income in the year-to-date 2024 Consolidated Statement of Income.